2026 Watch List

 (supports/opposed lead to Rivers Alliance Testimony)

-6830 AN ACT CONCERNING TRAINING FOR MEMBERS AND EMPLOYEES OF INLAND WETLANDS AGENCIES – Supports
+6830 AN ACT CONCERNING TRAINING FOR MEMBERS AND EMPLOYEES OF INLAND WETLANDS – Supports UPDATE: This bill was moved to HB 6957.
+STATUS: Passed by House of Representatives and waiting to be called in the Senate.
+Now Public Act 25-73

-5002 AN ACT CONCERNING HOUSING AND THE NEEDS OF HOMELESS PERSONS – Supports but stresses the need to maintain protections for water resources
+5002 AN ACT CONCERNING HOUSING AND THE NEEDS OF HOMELESS PERSONS – Supports but stresses the need to maintain protections for water resources.
+Now Public Act 25-49

 6916 AN ACT CONCERNING THE USE OF NEONICOTINOIDS – Supports